supercrafter333/theSpawn/README.md

 **This plugin will replace MSpawns!
 Help me to make this plugin better!**

 This plugin is not out of date and will get better developed from time to time.
-If you need an MSpawns alternative, theSpawn is for it :)
+If you need an MSpawns alternative, theSpawn is the alternativ :)

 ### Features
 - All MSpawns features: